amillane/DataTrailblazing/_projects/geocache.md

 ## Conclusion

 After reviewing our analysis we conclude that the number of favorites that a cache receives does indeed depend on its Difficulty and Terrain rating.
 Many geocaches like to have the option of quick and easy to find geocaches so they can keep up a daily caching streak.
 Perhaps easy to find geocaches receive many favorites for this reason.
 On the other side of the spectrum, perhaps geocachers keep difficult caches on their radar and once they have successfully found these caches they feel rewarded after the amount of effort they put into locating it that they want to award these caches a favorite.
 Speculation aside, it is clear that caches with the lowest and highest Terrain and Difficulty ratings receive the most favorites.

+If you want to check out our slice sampler or STAN code go to our [repository](https://github.com/amillane/geocache_bayesian_project)!